Srriash/Rock_Paper_Scissors-Royal_Rumble/README.md

 python -m python rps_pygame.py
 ```
 or
-You can directly from the main file stored in src
+You can directly run it from the main file stored in src

 ```
 # macOS / Linux